 Producer Roy Halee built the arrangements around for New York Tendaberry around Nyro’s unique approach.
 “There was no straight time,” Halee stated in the album’s liner notes.
 “It was all rubato.
 She would slow down and speed up, totally by feel – which is what I wanted.
 Later, however, bringing in musicians for overdubs was tough.
 We had the best New York cats come in.
 But I remember afterwards, one of them said to me, ‘Man, don’t ever do this to me again.'”

-The resulting album is often sparse, spotlighting Nyro’s piano and dramatic piano – often orchestration adds splashes of cover, but there’s little rock instrumentation.
+The resulting album is often sparse, spotlighting Nyro’s piano and dramatic vocals – often orchestration adds splashes of cover, but there’s little rock instrumentation.
 This approach brings out the emotion of Nyro’s music – New York Tendaberry is romantic, spiritual, and filled with emotion.

 The upbeat ‘Time and Love’ is an anomaly in the track-list – with its fast tempo and positive chorus, it’s a welcome change of pace.
 A bonus track, an earlier single version of ‘Save The Country’, with a fast and full arrangement is an interesting pointer at the direction than Nyro was considering, but the slower, statelier version on the album proper is more satisfying, and accelerates into a rousing crescendo.